gjpelletier/stepAIC/README.md

 While both criteria are useful for model selection, BIC is often preferred for its stricter criteria, which helps in avoiding overfitting and improving model interpretability

-The stepAIC package requires that you have already installed numpy, pandas, and statsmodels packages.
+The stepAIC and stepBIC functions require that you have already installed numpy, pandas, and statsmodels packages.
 We also recommend that you have installed seaborn and matplotlib.

 # Installation for Python or Jupyter Notebook